mmu-webdesign/Level4-web-term-1/HTML/html02/12-semantic-elements.md

 - Save `index.html` and refresh the page in your browser.

-- Test you navigation, you should be able to jump from page to page and back to the homepage (`index.html`)
+- Test your navigation, you should be able to jump from page to page and back to the homepage (`index.html`)

 ### Task 6